thinknimble/tn-spa-bootstrapper/{{cookiecutter.project_slug}}/clients/mobile/react-native/README.md

 #### Error Logging and Crashanalytics

-Set up rollbar organization with 2 (or 3 projects if you want local to also report) For each project retrieve the post_client_token
+Set up a rollbar instance (if using heroku 1 app in the production environment is recommended)

+Create a project in your rollbar account fo each project and retrieve the `post_client_token`

-Set up sentry for crash analytics and additional error logs (We use sentry because it is pre-built to integrate with expo) Create 2 (or 3 projects if you want local to report as well otherwise set the values for local to staging)
+Set up sentry for crash analytics and additional error logs (We use sentry because it is pre-built to integrate with expo)

+Create a sentry account and set up the projects for the various environments (this can also be added to the prod instance on heroku)

 Retrieve:

 1. API Key